Skip to content

 --readFilesIn $FASTQ_NAME

-it can also be found in the cluster at /shared/data/Solutions/mouseMT/044_s_STAR_map_trimmed.sh
+it can also be found in the server at /data/Solutions/mouseMT/044_s_STAR_map_trimmed.sh

 #!/usr/bin/bash